From Mauka to Makai

 When you ride a Bizia surfboard you support ecosystem restoration and reduce consumption of toxic petroleum-based products.

-Our process harnesses the energy of a living material, new technology, traditional hand craftsmanship to produce performance wood surfboards.
+Our process harnesses the energy of a living material, new technology, and traditional hand craftsmanship to produce performance wood surfboards.
 From tree to sea our supply chain has unmatched integrity.

 We're on a mission to create a greener surf industry.